-- There are no known cultural resources within the overall Project APE; - Many of the historic-era farms and other structures shown on the historic mapping have been demolished, altered, or in-filled with new residential construction and no longer retain integrity of setting; - Most of the properties within the Project APE that are 45 years old or older are within the viewshed of existing transmission line towners or other non-historic visual intrusions; and - Most of the properties within the Project APE that are 45 years old or older were constructed post-1965 and are individual residences or church properties that would not have setting as a qualifying characteristic of their potential NRHP eligibility; and - The entire direct APE is adjacent to a previously disturbed road and transmission line ROW.
+- There are no known cultural resources within the direct APE; - Many of the historic-era farms shown on historic mapping have been demolished, altered, or infilled with new residential construction and no longer retain integrity of setting; - Most of the properties within the Project APE that are 45 years old or older are within the viewshed of existing transmission line towers or other non-historic visual intrusions; - Most of the properties within the Project APE that are 45 years old or older were constructed post 1965 and are individual residences that would not have setting as a qualifying characteristic of their potential NRHP eligibility; - The one previously identified historic-era above-ground resource within the indirect APE has been previously evaluated as not eligible for listing in the NRHP (see Haag et al. 2021); and - The entire direct APE is within previously disturbed road ROW.